Talks and Media

 R. Frie (October, 2022), Embracing Uncertainty in Psychoanalysis, Discussant of Panel, The Tradition of Relational Psychoanalysis, with Soh Agatsuma, Ken Okano, Koichi Togashi and Koichi Yokoi.
 68th Annual Conference of the Japanese Psychoanalytic Association.
 Yokohama, Japan.

 R. Frie (September, 2022).
-Plenary Address: Schweigen und Verschweigen: Erbschaften von rassistischer Massengewalt und Völkermord [Silence and Silencing: Legacies of Mass Racial Violence and Genocide].
-Jahrestagung, Entwicklung und Veränderung, Deutsche Gesellschaft für Psychoanalyse, Psychotherapie, Psychosomatik und Tiefenpsychologie.
+Schweigen und Verschweigen: Erbschaften von rassistischer Massengewalt und Völkermord [Silence and Silencing: Legacies of Mass Racial Violence and Genocide].
+Plenary Address, Conference, Jahrestagung, Entwicklung und Veränderung, Deutsche Gesellschaft für Psychoanalyse, Psychotherapie, Psychosomatik und Tiefenpsychologie.
 Lindau, Germany.

 R. Frie (June 2022).
 Invited lecture and book discussion of Nicht in meiner Familie.
 Arbeitskreis für Intergenerationelle Folgen des Holocaust.
 Frankfurt, Germany.
 (Virtual)